Pir00t/DFIR-RAITH/raith/yaraseeker/README.md

 ## Usage

-The provided Dockerfile can be used to spin up a container with the necessary requirements and based on the code structure being geared towards Jupyter Notebooks, is the recommended method for use.
+The provided Dockerfile can be used to create an image in order to spin up a container with the necessary requirements.
+This is the recommended method for use given the scripts utilise libraries and functions specific to Jupyter Notebooks for output.

+To run the Docker container and interact with the notebook, firstly ensure you are in the **raith/** folder then run:

+- docker run -it --rm -p 8888:8888 -v .:/home/analyst/workdir <image-name> (PowerShell)
+- docker run -it --rm -p 8888:8888 -v "${PWD}":/home/analyst/workdir <image-name> (bash)

+This will start the container, mapping the current directory to `/home/analyst/workdir`.
+Feel free to set Docker CPU limits etc. as I've just provided a basic command to get up and running.